koto-lang/koto/crates/cli/docs/core_lib/os.md

 |Command, args...| -> Command
 ```

-Adds the given arguments to the command, and returns the command
+Adds the given arguments to the command, and returns the command.

 ### Example